Low Emission Zones (LEZ) in Europe

 LEZs around Europe: Understanding the Different Euro Emissions Standards

 To add to the confusion, each LEZ has its own name and scheme; therefore there are different compliance procedures for each, sometimes even within the same country.
 Some cities have made it easy and simply restricted access to the city or made streets pedestrianised at certain times.
 Others have chosen to charge visitors to enter, hoping to promote the use of public transport, like the London congestion charge.
-The United Kingdom has congestion charge zones in London and Durham.
+The United Kingdom has congestion charge zones in some cities.
 If you wish to enter either city in a vehicle, you must pay to do so.
-From October 2017 there will be an additional Emissions Surcharge of £10 for vehicles below Euro 4 within the London congestion zone.
+From October 2017 there will be an additional Emissions Surcharge for vehicles below Euro 4 within the London congestion zone.
 You can pay your London congestion charge on the TFL website.

 Some countries only implement LEZs when pollution is high.
 Hungary operates a smog alert system within Budapest.
 If a smog alert is in place, only vehicles with Euro 5 and 6 engines are allowed to enter the city.
 If your vehicle is Euro 4 or below you can use public transport for free on showing your vehicle documents.
 Outside of a smog alert much of the city has access restrictions depending on time of day and vehicle weights, most of which applies to HGVs and vehicles over 3.5 tons.
 Norway has an LEZ in Oslo which operates as an emergency scheme during high pollution.
 When the emergency scheme is in operation diesel engine vehicles below Euro 6 cannot drive in Oslo.
-There are already charges for vehicles to enter the city and a permanent Low Emission Zone is under consideration with the aim of Oslo being car-free by 2019.

 Other countries adopt Low Emission Zones to reduce pollution by restricting old vehicles from entering urban centres.
 The Portuguese Zona de Emissões Reduzidas (ZER) has restricted access of older vehicles to central Lisbon.
 The city has been divided into two zones; Zone 1 is the centre and Zone 2 is further out.
 Your vehicle must be Euro 3 or above for Zone 1 and you must be able to prove this with a V5 document.
 For Zone 2 your vehicle must be a Euro 2 or above.
 No sticker is required, but if you cannot prove your engine classification or are found in the wrong zone there is an on-the-spot fine.
+Having driven through Lisbon several times in the past, it's better to stay out of town and use public transport!

 Image © D66 Utrecht, CC license granted via Flickr.

-However, other countries have decided to adopt a national system and require permits for entry to the zones.
+Some countries have decided to adopt a national system and require permits for entry to the zones.
 Permit systems operate in Germany, France and Austria; there are further details about these countries below.
 Once your vehicle has a permit, you will know exactly where you can travel, and this permit should also apply to any other Low Emission Zones in that country.

 Navigating the LEZs: Travel Europe LEZ Compliant